Evaluation innovation in Aotearoa:

-Our conference theme is organised around a dual focus of social equity and a safer climate.
-Woven through this dual focus are four further strands: innovation; indigenous ways of knowing; leadership; and methodology.
+This year’s Conference has a dual focus on wellbeing – social equity and a safer climate – that is interwoven with four strands: innovation; indigenous ways of knowing; leadership; and methodology.

-This theme aims to help us explore the ways that evaluation in Aotearoa New Zealand might contribute to:
+Through this focus we encourage conference participants to explore how evaluation in Aotearoa New Zealand might contribute to:

-● taking positive action towards wellbeing, with a focus on social equity and a safer climate
+- taking action for social equity and a safer climate

-● building collective and progressive responses as a profession, and
+- building collective responses as a profession; and

-● providing evaluation leadership on the global stage for social equity and a safer climate.
+- providing evaluation leadership on the global stage for a safer climate.

 We invite participation from a wide range of people who work in evaluative fields, as well as areas that might not be formally described as evaluation, but where complementary activities and learning can give insight to those working in the evaluation field.